-Care First is sharing results of a practice's profile score with that practice so they can improve the quality of care and services they offer while increasing access to affordable healthcare.
-Practices may use this data to identify where performance improvements can be made and review comparative results in relation to peers in their specialty.
+CareFirst is sharing results of a practice's profile score with that practice so they can improve the quality of care and services they offer while increasing access to affordable healthcare.
+Practices may use this data to identify opportunities for performance improvements and review comparative results in relation to peers in their specialty.

-Upon request, practices will be granted access to a resource guide that delineates key information and improvement strategies to deploy in each category of the profile score.
+Upon request, practices will be granted access to a resource guide with key information and improvement strategies for each category of the profile score.
 To maximize performance, practices are encouraged to collaborate with CareFirst's Practice & Payment Transformation Team to leverage the team's practice consulting expertise and gain additional population health insight.